zegami/zegami-cli/README.md

 dataset_column: image_name
 # Url pattern - python format string where {} is the name of the image name (from data file)
 url_template: https://example.com/images/{}?accesscode=abc3e20423423497
+# Optional set of headers to include with the requests to fetch each image,
+#  e.g. for auth or to specify mime type
+image_fetch_headers:
+  Accept: application/dicom
+  Authorization: Bearer user:pass
 ```

 ### Azure storage imageset